 We received several grants and formed new partnerships to benefit children and families.

-- Capital Area Head Start has over 30 Community Partnership Agreements.
-One of our newest partners in the 2014-2015 school year is the Joshua Learning Center in Harrisburg.
+- Capital Area Head Start has over 40 Community Partnership Agreements.

 Other Notable Accomplishments